 In my recent forays into composting, I have come across some amazing composting bin ideas for both home and yard that has made me want to open a charge account at my local building supply store.
 Recently I completed my own do it yourself composting project in preparation to the upcoming planting season, and thought you all might like to have an extra addition to your yard (or kitchen) as well.

 STORAGE BIN COMPOST

-All this simple idea takes is a large storage bin from your favorite warehouse and a few supplies to create an enclosed compost bin to keep you dogs and other critters out of.
-Hint: buy one with wheel so you can move it to your gardening areas.
+All this simple idea takes is a large storage bin from your favorite warehouse and a few supplies to create an enclosed compost bin to keep your dogs and other critters out of.
+Hint: buy one with the wheel so you can move it to your gardening areas.

 TERRACOTTA COMPOST COLLECTION

 Terracotta pots are a popular garden accent to serve as purposeful planting containers.
 However, they can be useful in more ways than one!
 In using them as a stackable, and rotatable, composting station, you can add both an artistic display and beneficial nutrients to your garden.